-The baculoviral expression system (BEVS) in its various shapes and forms has become one of the leading eukaryotic expression systems.
-Baculovirus has become a popular system for a number of applications including the generation of virus-like particles, bioengineering and tissues therapy research, transduction of mammalian cells, etc. The VLP FactoryTM baculovirus expression system introduced here boasts four major advances that are instrumental in fully exploiting the potential of this heterologous protein production system:
+The baculoviral expression system (BEVS) in its various shapes and forms has become a popular eukaryotic expression system, especially for multiple proteins.
+Yet, it has been adapted for other applications as well (see Figure 1), e.g. the generation of virus-like particles, bioengineering and tissues therapy research, transduction of mammalian cells, etc. The baculovirus expression system introduced here (see also Trowitzsch et al., 2010) boasts three major advances that are instrumental in fully exploiting the potential of this heterologous protein production system:

-- 1) The first system that allows you to build your expression needs on top of a constitutive VLP secretion platform.
-The VLP FactoryTM virus constitutively produces a promiscious influenza VLP which incorporates a wide range of membrane proteins into its envelope.
-Therefore, if your gene of interest is e.g. a GPCR, expression of your GPCR with the VLP FactoryTM will allow you to collect virus like particles from the insect cell culture supernatant displaying your GPCR on the VLP surface. - 2) New transfer vectors (pACEBac1, pACEBac2, pIDC, pIDK, pIDS; see Figure 2) that contain a homing endonuclease-based multiplication module.
+1. New transfer vectors (pACEBac1, pACEBac2, pIDC, pIDK, pIDS; see Figure 2) that contain a homing endonuclease-based multiplication module.
 These vectors greatly facilitate modular combination of heterologous genes (in their respective gene expression cassettes) with a minimum requirement for unique restriction sites (BstXI).
 Baculoviral promoters (currently p10 and polh very late promoters) can be exchanged in our vectors for other promoter sequences (early and late viral, mammalian) if desired.
 Likewise, terminator sequences (currently SV40, HSVtk) can be substituted as required.